deveshksrivastava/NEON-Next-15/README-MSM.md

  - https://nextjs.org/docs/app/building-your-application/upgrading/app-router-migration
  - Link, image, page to app, Head/Metadata, Router(pages to app directory)
   - Hooks{next/navigation} - useRouter(), usePathname(), and useSearchParams().
   - Data Fetching Methods - The pages directory uses getServerSideProps and getStaticProps to fetch data for pages.
-Inside the app directory, these previous data fetching functions are replaced with a simpler API built on top of fetch() and async React Server Components
+Inside the app directory, these previous data fetching functions are replaced with a simpler API built on top of fetch() and async

+ ## React Server Components with caching/memoization and revalidation
   ```
 export default async function Page() {
+ a) // npm run build && npm run dev - production build version, change in any will change change when only fetch is used
+   const staticData = await fetch(`https://...`)

+   or top of page :
+   export const dynamic = 'force-dynamic'

+  b)
   // This request should be cached until manually invalidated.
   // Similar to `getStaticProps`.
   // `force-cache` is the default and can be omitted.